-Leading Learning Forward TSA with The Humber Teaching School
+Leading Learning Forward Education Partnership with Healing School (Harbour Learning Trust)

 National Professional Qualifications (NPQ)

 In registering /applying for a place on the NPQ programme, you are agreeing to the collection and sharing of personal data*, such as your name and TRN, with the Department for Education (DfE).

 You can find more information about DfE at www.gov.uk/dfe.

 - why data is being shared with DfE

 - other opportunities to contribute to the evaluation

 - what makes it lawful to collect and share the data with DfE.